DionneNoellaBarretto/10-ObjectOrientedProgramming_TeamProfileGenerator_Node.js_andJestUnitTests/README.md

 ### Technical Acceptance Criteria: 40%
 ```
-✅ Satisfies all of the preceding acceptance criteria plus the following:
+✅Satisfies all of the preceding acceptance criteria plus the following:
 ✅Uses the [Inquirer package](https://www.npmjs.com/package/inquirer).
 ✅Uses the [Jest package](https://www.npmjs.com/package/jest) for a suite of unit tests.
 ✅The application must have `Employee`, `Manager`, `Engineer`, and `Intern` classes.